jpka/gprs-server/README.md

 #### packet.in
 Is emitted every time message is received from tracker, very useful for debugging.
 Parameters:
-* `meiligao.Message`: message received from tracker
+* `Message`: message received from tracker

 #### packet.out
 Is emitted every time message is passed to tracker, is useful for debugging.
 Parameters:
-* `meiligao.Message`: message sent to tracker
+* `Message`: message sent to tracker

 #### login
-Is emitted after tracker sent `0x5000` login request & successful login confirmation `0x4000` was sent back.
+Is emitted after tracker sent login request with command code `20` & successful login confirmation with command code `20` was sent back.
 In fact, login request can not be used for real authentication, it tells that data sent by tracker will be accepted by server.
-If you need to implement authentication, use `tracker.getSnImei` method to receive tracker's data & then `tracker.disconnect` to disconnect non-authenticated trackers.

 #### message
 Is emitted every time tracker sends alarm or report.
 Parameters: